 Gems and Jewelry, like all things, are valued in some context.
-If one is lost at sea and treading water, heavy gold chains would not be worth much.
+If one is lost at sea and treading water, a brick of gold would not be worth much.

-A given gem or jewel is worth, in any given context, exactly what someone is willing to trade for it, right then.
-Time is always a factor in such things.
+A given gem or jewel is worth, in any context, exactly what someone will trade for it, right then.
+And, time is always a factor in such things.